 Discuss the privacy risks associated with the sharing of information within the Department and what steps, if any, are currently being taken to mitigate those identified risks.
+(Work with your System ISSO to complete all Privacy Risk questions inside the document this section).

 This question is related to privacy control UL-1, Internal Use.

-Privacy Risk: Retrieval of information from other VA sources results in some data being stored in two locations.
+Retrieval of information from other VA sources results in some data being stored in two locations.
 Also, movement of data across networks creates additional opportunities for data loss or breach.

-Mitigation: Records are destroyed according to RCS-10 schedules to reduce the amount of time data exists in two locations.
+Records are destroyed according to RCS-10 schedules to reduce the amount of time data exists in two locations.
 When no longer needed, records are destroyed according to NIST 800-88 and VA directive 6500 and other VA standards.
-VA data is transmitted via VA internal secure networks.
-These networks are operated and maintained according to NIST 800-53 and VA Directive
+VA data is transmitted via VA internal secure networks over encrypted connections.
+These networks are operated and maintained according to NIST 800-53 and VA Directive6500.

-6500.
 Incidents are reported and managed according to an official Incident Response plan.
 Additionally, VA network traffic is monitored by security teams on a 24-hour basis.